AbdulRafay365/CRM-ERP-Data-Warehouse-Architecture-with-PostgreSQL-PG-Admin-4/README.md

 - Product-level performance
 - Sales growth and regional analysis

+### Build a Tableau Dashboard Using Gold Views
+**Goal**: Summarize insights using KPIs and Graphs in an Interactive Dashboard using Tableau

+Visualize Metrics liks:

+- Total Sales
+- Top Products
+- Top Customers
+- Top Regions

 ---

 ## Repository Structure
 ```
 data-warehouse-project/
 │
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data)
+├── Datasets/                           # Raw datasets used for the project (ERP and CRM data)
 │
-├── docs/                               # Project documentation and architecture details
+├── Documents/                               # Project documentation and architecture details
 │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
 │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata